IPTV OTT Encoding & Streaming

 listener mode, it waits for the remote peer to connect before streaming begins.

-Stream P2P SRT Output
+Stream P2P SRT Output (P2P Streaming Mode)

 Select SRT in the Target Format and enter the destination IP address where you want